RapidRide I Line

 What’s happening now?

-In 2019 we heard from communities and included their input in the development of a preferred design concept..
-In late 2019 we presented our preferred concept, including the RapidRide I Line route alignment, stations, and priority areas for improving access for people walking, biking, and rolling to the bus.
-We're continuing to work with our communities and other partners to gather input to inform decisions on
+In 2019, we heard from communities and used feedback they shared to develop initial design concepts for the RapidRide I line.
+In late 2019, we presented these concepts, including the RapidRide I Line route alignment, stations, and priority areas to improve access for people walking, biking, and rolling to the bus.
+Throughout 2020 and early 2021, we worked directly with communities and other partners to gather input and inform decisions on:

 - Projects that improve safety for walking, biking, and rolling in the corridor.